Secure Operating System for Kubernetes

 Talos OS is designed to support the demanding requirements of enterprise production deployments.

-- Talos OS automatically installs standard Kubernetes, in a secure configuration.
+- Talos OS automatically installs vanilla Kubernetes, in a secure configuration.

-- Supports the latest stable versions of Kubernetes and Linux, ensuring stability and security issues are covered
+- Supports the latest stable versions of Kubernetes and Linux, ensuring stability and security issues are addressed.

-- Supports all major public cloud providers, virtualization platforms, and bare metal
+- Supports all platforms: major public cloud providers, virtualization platforms, and bare metal, including ARM technology.

 An API driven Operating System